OlguD/Fivvy/README.md

   - Navigation
     - User : many-to-1 -> Users

-7) Admin / Dashboard DTO'ları
+7) Admin / Dashboard DTOs
-  - Admin ile ilgili modeller (`AdminDashboardModel`, `AdminUserListItemModel`, `EntityTotalsModel`, `RoleDistributionModel`, `UserSummaryModel`) veritabanı tabloları değildir; yalnızca API tarafından döndürülen DTO'lardır (agregasyon sonuçları).
-Bu modeller tipik olarak repository tarafında LINQ sorgularıyla doldurulur.
+  - Admin-related models (`AdminDashboardModel`, `AdminUserListItemModel`, `EntityTotalsModel`, `RoleDistributionModel`, `UserSummaryModel`) are not database tables; they are only DTOs returned by the API (aggregation results).
+These models are typically populated on the repository side using LINQ queries.

-8) Activity / Dashboard DTO'ları
+8) Activity / Dashboard DTOs
-  - `ActivityModel`, `ActivityItemModel`, `DashboardModel` vb. yine DB tablosu olarak değil, API response / UI model'leri olarak kullanılır.
+  - `ActivityModel`, `ActivityItemModel`, `DashboardModel`, etc. are also used as API response / UI models, not as database tables.